-(c) Annual plans. -- The board shall review implementation of its current financial plan in light of actual experience and shall prepare an annual financial plan for each fiscal year during which the board remains in existence.
-For each fiscal year, the Governor shall provide an estimate of requested appropriations and total funding available to the board no later than October 15, preceding the fiscal year.
-The board shall afford interested and affected persons an opportunity to offer comment on the plan at a public meeting of the board and, in developing any proposed plan under this article, shall solicit comments in writing from interested and affected persons.
-The board shall submit its final, approved financial plan, subject to the actuarial requirements of this article, to the Governor and to the Legislature no later than January 1, preceding the fiscal year.
+(b) Annual plans. — The director shall review implementation of the current financial plan in light of actual experience and shall prepare an annual financial plan for each ensuing fiscal year.
+The director shall solicit comments in writing from interested and affected persons.
+The agency shall submit its final, approved financial plan, subject to the actuarial requirements of this article, to the Legislature no later than September 1, preceding the fiscal year.
 The financial plan for a fiscal year becomes effective and shall be implemented by the director on July 1, of that fiscal year.
-Annual plans developed pursuant to this subsection are subject to the provisions of subsections (a) and (b) of this section and the following guidelines:
+Annual plans developed pursuant to this subsection are subject to the provisions of subsection (a) of this section and the following guidelines:

 (1) The aggregate actuarial value of the plan established as the benchmark plan should be considered as a targeted maximum or limitation in developing the benefits package;

-(2) All estimated program and administrative costs, including incurred but not reported claims, shall not exceed ninety percent of the funding available to the program for the applicable fiscal year; and
+(2) All estimated program and administrative costs, including incurred but not reported claims, may not exceed 90 percent of the funding available to the program for the applicable fiscal year; and

-(3) The state's interest in achieving health care services for all its children at less than two hundred percent of the federal poverty guideline shall take precedence over enhancing the benefits available under this program.
+(3) The state’s interest in achieving health care services for all its children at less than 200 percent of the federal poverty guideline shall take precedence over enhancing the benefits available under this program.

-(d) The provisions of chapter twenty-nine-a of this code do not apply to the preparation, approval and implementation of the financial plans required by this section.
+(c) The provisions of §29A-1-1 et seq. of this code do not apply to the preparation, approval and implementation of the financial plans required by this section.

-(e) The board shall meet no less than once each quarter to review implementation of its current financial plan and, using actuarial data, shall make those modifications to the plan that are necessary to ensure its fiscal stability and effectiveness of service.
-The board may not increase the types and levels of cost to families of covered children during its quarterly review except in the event of a true emergency.
-The board may not expand the population of children to whom the program is made available except in its annual plan: Provided, That upon the effective date of this article, the board may expand coverage to any child eligible under the provisions of Title XXI of the Social Security Act of 1997: Provided, however, That the board shall implement cost-sharing provisions for children who may qualify for such expanded coverage and whose family income exceeds one hundred fifty percent of the federal poverty guideline.
-Such cost-sharing provisions may be imposed through any one or a combination of the following: enrollment fees, premiums, copayments and deductibles.
+(d) The director shall review implementation of the current financial plan each quarter and, using actuarial data, shall make those modifications to the plan that are necessary to ensure its fiscal stability and effectiveness of service.
+The director may not increase the types and levels of cost to families of covered children during the quarterly review except in the event of a true emergency.
+The agency may not expand the population of children to whom the program is made available except in its annual plan: Provided, That upon the effective date of this article, the director may expand coverage to any child eligible under the provisions of Title XXI of the Social Security Act of 1997: Provided, however, That the agency shall implement cost-sharing provisions for children who may qualify for the expanded coverage and whose family income exceeds 150 percent of the federal poverty guideline.
+The cost-sharing provisions may be imposed through any one or a combination of the following: enrollment fees, premiums, copayments, and deductibles.

-(f) The board may develop and implement programs that provide for family coverage and/or employer subsidies within the limits authorized by the provisions of Title XXI of the Social Security Act of 1997 or the federal regulations promulgated thereunder: Provided, That any family health insurance coverage offered by or through the program shall be structured so that the board assumes no financial risk: Provided, however, That families covered by any insurance offered by or through the program shall be subject to cost-sharing provisions which may include, without limitation, enrollment fees, premiums, copayments and/or deductibles, as determined by the board, which shall be based on ability to pay: Provided further, That enrollment fees or premiums, if imposed, may be paid, in whole or in part, through employer subsidies or other private funds or public funds, subject to availability, all as allowed by applicable state and federal law.
+(e) The agency may develop and implement programs that provide for family coverage or employer subsidies, or both, within the limits authorized by the provisions of Title XXI of the Social Security Act of 1997 or the federal regulations promulgated thereunder: Provided, That any family health insurance coverage offered by or through the program shall be structured so that the agency assumes no financial risk.